 Rome had changed.
 The people of Rome had changed.
 They were tired of being ruled by others.
 They wanted to rule themselves.
 So after years of fighting against the last king of Rome, Tarquin the Proud, the people of Rome created a new form of government.
 It was called a republic.
-In a republic every citizen voted for leaders who would create their laws.
+In a republic, every citizen votes for leaders who create their laws.

 It didn't matter if you were rich or poor; the law applied to every citizen.

 Here are a few of the laws of the Roman Republic from the Twelve Tables

 These have been simplified and reworded but hopefully the meanings have not been changed.

 - If you are called to appear in court you have to go.
 If you don't you can be arrested and forced to go.

 - If you need a witness in court and they refuse to go you can stand in front of their house and shout out how they are refusing to do their duty as a citizen.
 You can do this once every three days.